nielsmh/escsitoolbox/README.md

 Working:
 - Enumerate installed SCSI devices
-- Querying for list of available CD images
+- Querying for list of available CD/disk images
-- Changing mounted CD image
+- Changing mounted CD/disk image
 - List files on shared directory on SD card
 - Download files from shared directory
 - Upload files to shared directory
+- Toggle firmware debug logging mode

 Not working:
 - See the "beware" notes in the Usage section below for places where the device firmware might not behave as expected.
+- The program doesn't actively check for the devices being queried having the toolbox feature available or enabled.
+If you attempt to send commands to a device that doesn't have toolbox support, the device might misbehave.

 Not started:
 - Windows versions of the software